AGLindgren/AGLindgren/README.md

 - 👋 Hi, I’m @AGLindgren
 - 👀 I’m interested in changing my career.
-I am just starting this journey and I am looking forward to all my adventures in futre
+I am just starting this journey and I am looking forward to all my adventures in the future.
-- 🌱 I’m currently learning Data Sciences on Codecademy
+- 🌱 I’m currently learning Data Sciences on Codecademy.
 - 🌱 I will add more later.

 <!---